Collecting payments with FinDock

 Use cases

-The following typical uses cases provide a simple outline of the main steps of different kinds of payment collection flows.
+The following typical use cases provide a simple outline of the main steps of different kinds of payment collection flows.

 One-time credit card payment with PSP